iyanez2314/COD_DISCORD_BOT/README.md

 # Call Of Duty Discord Bot

 This is a Call Of Duty Discord bot you are able to look up your lifetime stats, Weekly, last match stats and Specific game mode stats.
-This bot is made for someone who is tired of looking up your stats on the internet all the time and wants easy access to those stats with a few commands you will be able to see what kind of KD you had on a certain game mode or even how many kills you had on your last match.
+This bot is made for someone who is tired of looking up their stats on the internet all the time and wants easy access to those stats with a few commands you will be able to see what kind of KD you had on a certain game mode or even how many kills you had on your last match.

 ## API Reference

-The API use for this project was https://www.npmjs.com/package/call-of-duty-api.
+The API used for this project was https://www.npmjs.com/package/call-of-duty-api.

 # Photos of the features